UKGovernmentBEIS/desnz-warm-homes-local-grant-portal/README.md

 Once the server is running, you should be able to run the project locally.

+If you are having issues the first time you run the project after initialising the server, you may need to manually create the `whlgportaldev` database first.

 For further information on interacting with the database and using migrations, please see [here](Documentation/database.md).

 ### Accessing the admin portal